Tyler Stephenson Player Props: Reds vs. Cubs

-On Saturday, Tyler Stephenson (batting .205 in his past 10 games) and the Cincinnati Reds face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 7:15 PM ET.
+The Cincinnati Reds and Tyler Stephenson, who went 2-for-5 with a double last time out, battle Drew Smyly and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

-He had three hits (going 3-for-5 with a double and two RBI) in his most recent appearance against the Cubs.
+He had two hits (going 2-for-5 with a double) in his last game against the Cubs.

 Tyler Stephenson Game Info & Props vs. the Cubs